ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

 #### {{site.data.keyword.cos_short}}
 In this section, you will login to {{site.data.keyword.cloud_notm}} on the CLI and create an instance of {{site.data.keyword.cos_short}}.

-1. Verify that you have followed the prerequisite steps of logging in
+1. Verify that you have followed the prerequisite steps of logging in:
     ```sh
     ibmcloud target
     ```
     {: codeblock}

 2. Create an instance of [{{site.data.keyword.cos_short}}](https://{DomainName}/catalog/services/cloud-object-storage) using a **standard** or **lite** plan.
    ```sh
    ibmcloud resource service-instance-create vpns2s-cos cloud-object-storage standard global